Max-Edelson/Bullet-Journal/admin/meetings/05-03-2021_project_check_3.md

 3. Choose jobs for each team for next week
 4. We must start making tangible progress (coding and designing) because we are more than halfway through the quarter
 5. Choose a leader for each team
+6. Each member of GUI team must agree on the creation pipeline

 ## Notes from discussion:
 -